Constraining reionization morphology and source properties with 21cm galaxy cross-correlation surveys: Introduction

-In this work, we extend the SBI paradigm to the 21cm-Galaxy cross-power spectrum, combining the realistic cross-power modeling developed in~\citet{Hutter_2025} with the flexible inference power of \texttt{EoRFlow}.
-By integrating simulated cross-power spectra with comprehensive noise and survey models into an SBI pipeline, we infer the aforementioned astrophysical parameters governing reionization, directly linking the statistical imprint of high-redshift galaxies and neutral hydrogen fluctuations.
+In this work, we extended the SBI paradigm to the 21cm galaxy cross-power spectrum, combining the realistic cross-power modeling developed in~\citet{Hutter_2025} with the flexible inference power of \texttt{EoRFlow}.
+By integrating simulated cross-power spectra with comprehensive noise and survey models into an SBI pipeline, we inferred the aforementioned astrophysical parameters governing reionization, directly linking the statistical imprint of high-redshift galaxies and neutral hydrogen fluctuations.
 This approach is essential because the absence of tractable analytic models connecting astrophysical parameters to cross-power observables makes SBI the natural framework for extracting physical information from these complex, high-dimensional measurements.
-Tackling cross-correlations with SBI not only enhances the robustness of parameter constraints by exploiting complementary information from the cross-power, but also mitigates the need for analytically tractable likelihoods in high-dimensional regimes where traditional methods struggle.
+Tackling cross-correlations with SBI not only enhances the robustness of parameter constraints by exploiting complementary information from the cross-power, it also mitigates the need for analytically tractable likelihoods in high-dimensional regimes where traditional methods struggle.

 The structure of this paper is as follows.
 We begin with a description of our simulation framework and mock data generation in Section~\ref{sec: data}.
-Section~\ref{sec: network} then details the neural network architecture and training procedures.
+Section~\ref{sec: network} then details the neural-network architecture and training procedures.
 Subsequently, Section~\ref{sec: results} presents our main results.
 We start with the inference of global reionization properties (Section~\ref{sec: EoR timeline}).
-We then systematically investigate the impact of galaxy survey parameters (Section~\ref{sec: galaxy survey}) as well as the information gain from cross-correlation measurements (Section~\ref{sec: mutual info}).
+We then systematically investigate the impact of galaxy survey parameters (Section~\ref{sec: galaxy survey}) and the information gained from cross-correlation measurements (Section~\ref{sec: mutual info}).
 Moreover, we demonstrate the capabilities of the cross-power spectrum to infer reionization source properties (Section~\ref{sec: astro}).
 Finally, we conclude in Section~\ref{sec: conclusion}.